APS #7003

 Brief Description

-Sets forth requirements for the collection of personal data from students and other customers of the University, and for detecting warning signs associated with identity theft.
+Sets forth requirements for the collection of personal data from students and other customers of the university.

 Reason for Policy